Bishoybotros/YalabenaApi/README.md

 # 🎉 Yalla Bena Web API 🚀

-The **Yalla Bena Web API** is an exciting backend built using **.NET Core MVC** that powers the entire functionality of the **Yalla Bena** travel app.
+The **Yalla Bena Web API** is an exciting backend built using **.NET Core Web Api** that powers the entire functionality of the **Yalla Bena** travel app.
 This API serves as the backbone for managing user data, preferences, bookings, and personalized travel recommendations.
 The goal is to create an unforgettable travel experience for our users! 🌍✈️

 ## 🔑 Key Features